-Students may only take equipment listed below into the examination room:
+Students may only take equipment listed below into the examination room - (in clear plastic):

 - black pens (blue is also acceptable, but black is easier for markers to read) - pencils, erasers and a sharpener (use pencils where specifically directed) - a ruler marked in millimetres and centimetres - highlighter pens. - specific equipment (such as a calculator) is required for certain examinations and must be provided by the student - monolingual and/or bilingual print dictionaries relating to the language being examined are permitted into certain Language examinations.
-Dictionaries cannot be annotated or highlighted in any way, including using stickers to mark a particular place
+Dictionaries cannot be annotated or highlighted in any way, including using stickers to mark a particular place - water in clear H20 bottle, no label.

 For the examinations in which scientific calculators are permitted, students may only use those calculators that appear on NESA's list of approved scientific calculators.
 Well before the examination, the student should check that their calculator is approved.
 The list of approved scientific calculators, as well as the separate criteria for calculators in the General Mathematics examination, can be found in the HSC Exams section of the NESA website.
 Before the examination begins, Presiding Officers and Examination Supervisors will inspect any equipment brought into the examination room.